If you want to be an Open Table DM at Kenmore Role Playing Society then here are the things you need to know and some resources to help you along.

 Within a DMs realm they can do pretty much what they like that doesn’t leak out to other DMs realms.

 The one exception is the way we treat experience.
-Experience is given as “raw” experience and must be converted to “gained” experience before it can be used for levelling up purposes.
-Basically 5 x level per day is converted, Characters may also spend a day ‘training” and spend up to 50gp converting xp, at a rate of level x gp spent.
+Experience given by the DM is “raw” experience.
+Raw XP must be converted to “trained” experience before it can be used for leveling up purposes.
+The Downtime Reckoning system allows Raw Experience to be trained up.
 This has these effects:

 - It throttles level advancement to a roughly even pace regardless of XP awarding habits of the DMs.